go-labx/docs/docs/context.md

 - `ctx.Path`: the URL path of the request

 In addition to these fields, the Request also provides the following methods:

-The URL parameters parsed from the request URL.
-These parameters may be used to access request parameters in the request.

 ### ctx.Param(key string)